Boy Chorister Scholarships

 Boys must pass the school’s independent assessment which will be given at the same time as the chorister auditions.
 At this very young age it is musical potential rather than ability that is being tested.

-What scholarships and bursaries are available?
+What scholarships and bursaries are available for boys?

-The choristers are educated at Truro Prep School where they receive a 25% scholarship which can be supplemented with a means-tested bursary with the aim that the selection is based purely on ability.
+Singers in the boys’ choir are educated at Truro Prep School where they receive a 25% scholarship which can be supplemented with a means-tested bursary with the aim that the selection is based purely on ability.

 Bursaries will aim to make the school fees affordable for applicants of any financial background, but parents will be expected to make some sacrifices.
 Bursaries are reviewed annually and will be adjusted if parental circumstances change.
 Truro Cathedral’s Director of Operations will be pleased to discuss this aspect of a chorister application at any stage.

-How can I find out more or apply?
+Boys’ Choir at Truro Cathedral – How can I find out more or apply?

 Auditions are held annually for boys in Year 3. boys normally enter the choir at the start of Year 4 though occasionally there are spaces in other years.